zuhairabbas14/Decorators-in-Action/README.md

 # Decorators-in-Action
-[F21] Software Design with Python - Assignment 1
+[F21] - Software Design with Python

-In this assignment, we try to exhaust all the characteristics of python.
+In this project, we try to exhaust all the characteristics of python.

 ### USAGE:
 $ python main.py